-In 1842, the Paris Foreign Missions Seminary, at Rue du Bac, received the relics of Father Pierre Borie who had departed for the missions in 1830 and was martyred 8 years later in Vietnam.
-This return stirred up emotion, enthusiasm and fervor.
-As the circumstances of his death were well known, the relics of the martyr began to be venerated.
-They were placed in an upstairs room and people quickly developed the tradition of spending a few moments each day in front of the relics.
+In 1842, the Paris Foreign Missions Seminary at Rue du Bac received the relics of Father Pierre Borie who had departed for the missions in 1830 and was martyred 8 years later in Vietnam.
+This event stirred great emotion and enthusiasm.
+As the circumstances of his death became known, the relics of the martyr began to be venerated.
+They were placed in an upstairs room and people quickly developed a tradition of spending a few moments each day in front of the relics.

-Beatifications in the first quarter of the 20th century led to other modifications and relocations: monumental urns were made and can still be seen along the stairs leading to the crypt and continuing its descending movement, Martyrs’ Hall has now moved from the ground floor to level below the crypt.
+Beatifications in the first quarter of the 20th century led to other modifications and relocations: monumental urns were made and can still be seen flanking the stairway leading to the crypt.
+Continuing its downward movement, the Martyrs’ Hall has now moved from the ground floor to one level below the crypt.

 The yoke, resembling a wooden ladder, was a restraint placed around the prisoner’s neck.
-Here it is also symbol of the cross, and so takes the central position in the crypt.
-Standing at the yoke opens your eyes to the rest of the crypt.
+Here it is also a symbol of the cross and takes the central position in the crypt.
+Standing in front of the yoke, you can see the whole of the rest of the crypt.

 Beginnings and principles

-Under the first arch are allusions to the origins and structures of the Society: Foreign Missions, various sym- bols of the apostolic vicars associated with the Martyrs including the stole of François Pallu and a few hand-written documents and letters.
+Under the first arch are allusions to the origins and structure of the Society: Foreign Missions, various symbols of the apostolic vicars associated with the Martyrs including the stole of François Pallu and some hand-written documents and letters.

-First: a sign of the cross, crosses of various origins associated with the memory of Martyrs.
+The first, with the sign of the cross: crosses of various origins associated with the memory of the Martyrs.

-Second: small items of Marian devotion, bear witness, under the context of persecution, to a constant, solid faith that can brave anything.
+The second containing small items of devotion to Our Lady that bear witness, within the context of persecution, to a constant, solid faith that can brave anything.

 Under the third arch, are shown: clothes from Tonkin, China and Tibet.
 These are fairly exotic clothes worn by the Martyrs.
-There are also personal objects whose usage is unfamiliar to us.
-All the items testify to a hospitality offered and received, as well as the adoption of different habits, food, clothing, and a way of life in places which became new homes for the Martyrs.
+There are also personal objects whose use is unfamiliar to us.
+The exhibits testify to hospitality offered and received, as well as to the adoption of different habits, food, clothing, and a way of life in places which became new homes for the Martyrs.

-This showcase is made for a playful analysis of the objects presented on the rack.
-The cane of Saint Théophane Vénard with inscriptions in ink: a way of walking.
-The telescope of Saint Auguste Chapdelaine: a way of seeing.
+This showcase is meant for playful reflection of the objects presented on display.
+The cane of Saint Théophane Vénard with inscriptions in ink: about walking.
+The telescope of Saint Auguste Chapdelaine: about a way of seeing.
 The flute of Father Brieux: for fascination.
 The large cutlass at the bottom of the display reminds one of destiny.
 Stopped watches: time that has run out.

-A diary containing touching verses of music.
-A little ball which is held in the palm of the hand when it is not being used.
+A road map to death containing moving lines of poetry A little ball which fits in the palm of the hand when it is not being used.

 Letters and testimonies

-With a little patience, you can decipher a letter of Saint Pierre Mauban in Korea, written in April 1837, to Saint Jacques Chastan who is about to join him.
-With some sketches, he describes his fellow priest, what signals to place on the boats.
-Or these words of St. Chastan: « today, September 6, around 3 in the morning arrived a reaffirmed order that Monsignor goes to martyrdom… »
+With a little patience, you can decipher a letter by Saint Pierre Mauban written in April 1837 in Korea to Saint Jacques Chastan who is about to join him.
+With some sketches, he describes to his fellow priest what signals to place on the boats.
+Or these words of St. Chastan: ‘today, September 6, around 3 in the morning arrived a confirmed order that Monsignor is going to martyrdom…’

-In one of the three desk drawers, you can see original documents which show the diverse situations of the travelers, the means they used to arrive at their missions, and the difficulties they encountered during their journey.
+In one of the three desk drawers, you can see original documents which describe the diverse adventures of the travellers, the methods they used to arrive at their missions, and the difficulties they encountered during their journeys.

 Passages, relics, souvenirs

-The Martyrs’ Hall and the Crypt, extensions of each other, share the memory of the Martyrs.
+The Martyrs’ Hall and the Crypt, which are extensions of each other, share the memory of the Martyrs.

-We have established a distinct principle, which may seem arbitrary, but which proves useful for the presentation: we call « relics » the remains of martyrs’ body parts, and
+We have established a distinct principle, which may seem arbitrary, but which proves useful for the presentation: we call the remains of martyrs’ body parts ‘relics’, and

-« souvenirs » all other objects related to the martyr and those who suffered because of the persecution.
-The souvenirs are found in the Martyrs’ Hall and the relics are now placed in the Crypt, and on the passage between one location and the other.
+all other objects related to the martyr and those who suffered because of the persecution ‘mementoes’.
+The mementoes are in the Martyrs’ Hall and the relics are now placed in the Crypt, as well as in the passage between the two rooms.